Chamber Music

 Camille Saint-Saëns

-Prélude No. 1 for Organ (dedicated to Gabriel Fauré)
+Prelude and Fugue in D minor for Organ (dedicated to Gabriel Fauré)

 Gabriel Fauré

-"Pelléas et Mélisande" (excerpt, Arr. for Organ)
+"Pelléas et Mélisande" transcription of the Suite for Organ

 "La bonne chanson" for Soprano, Piano, and String Quintet